Seattle metropolitan area: Higher education

 The Seattle area has several universities and colleges that provide post-secondary education and are run by public or private institutions.
 According to the National Center for Education Statistics, approximately 45 percent of people in the Seattle–Tacoma–Olympia combined statistical area in 2019 had a bachelor's degree or higher—the tenth-highest rate in the United States.
 This includes a high number of out-of-state adults who reside in the metropolitan area; according to a 2015 Brookings Institution study, 48% of out-of-state adults had a bachelor's degree or higher compared to 35% of in-state adults.

 The oldest and largest public university in the state is University of Washington (UW), which was founded in 1861 and has over 60,000 total students in nearly 500 programs at its three campuses.
 The 342 acre main campus in Seattle was established in 1895 after moving from Downtown Seattle; it was joined in 1990 by branch institutions in Bothell and Tacoma that later built permanent campuses in the late 1990s and early 2000s.
 UW is also a major research university with an annual budget of $10.4 billion and one of the largest employers in the metropolitan area.
 The state's second-largest institution, Washington State University, has an Everett branch campus that was established in 2011 after plans for a UW branch campus were shelved amid the Great Recession.

 The area has 17 community colleges and technical colleges that offer two-year degrees and other programs, including transfers to local four-year universities.
 Each college is assigned a specific district that also conforms to county boundaries.
-As of 2023, the largest community college in the state is Bellevue College, which has nearly 9,000 full-time students; other colleges with more than 5,000 enrolled students include Pierce College, Green River College, and Highline College.
+As of 2023, the largest community college in the state was Bellevue College, which has nearly 9,000 full-time students; other colleges with more than 5,000 enrolled students include Pierce College, Green River College, and Highline College.
 The three community colleges in Seattle proper form the Seattle Colleges District, which has over 12,000 total students as of 2021.
 The area also has several private four-year and two-year institutions that focus on religious or liberal arts programs.
 These include Seattle University, Seattle Pacific University, Pacific Lutheran University, and University of Puget Sound.